abe71/ms-sidewinder-ch-pt-pp/README.md

 ## Description of the map
-I have found the use of modes to invaluable since it multiplies the actions that can be programmed.
-The amount of virtual buttons might feel overwhelming at first, but I have found that it allows me to group things together and makes it Easier to remember there everything is.
-You will have access to 256 virtual buttons plus 4 mouse buttons and 16 virtual hats + 8 axises.
-I use to ministick as mouse, but it would be easy to have that as 2 more axises if wanted.
+The amount of virtual buttons might feel overwhelming at first, but it makes it possible to organize the mappings logically so it is actually easier to remember there everything is.
+You will have access to 256 virtual buttons plus 4 mouse buttons and 32 virtual hats + 8 axises.
+The ministick on the CH pro throttle is configuered as a mouse, but it would be easy to remap the stick as axis x and y on vjoy 3 instead if wanted.

 ### Modes
 Buttons 5-8 on the sidewinder is used for "sticky mode".
-Button 3 and 4 controls mode 1-4 just like a shift/control key combination would.
+Button 3 and 4 on the CH pro throttle controls mode 1-4 just like a shift/control key combination would.

-* Mode 1: Release both button 3 and 4 on the throttle,
+* Mode 1: button 3 and 4 on the throttle released,
 * Mode 2: button 4 on the throttle
 * Mode 3 button 3 on the throttle
-* Mode 4: both button 3 and 4
+* Mode 4: both button 3 and 4 on the pro throttle

-This repeats for higher modes.
+This pattern repeats for the higher modes.
 Pushing button 5 - 8 controls the "sticky mode" on the sidewinder.
-So pushing button 6 on the sidewinder gives mode 5 if button 3 and 4 on the throttle are released, mode 6 if throttle button 4 is pressed and so on, so all in all there are 16 modes, for shift/control modes for each sticky mode.
+So pushing button 6 on the sidewinder gives mode 5 if button 3 and 4 on the throttle are released, mode 6 if throttle button 4 is pressed and so on.
+All in all there are 16 modes, four shift/control modes for each of the four sticky modes.

 ## Button mapping
-All buttons are mapped to joystick buttons different for all modes, making use of 8 vjoy devices.
+All buttons are mapped to joystick buttons different on all modes, making use of all buttons on all 8 vjoy devices.
 There are a few exceptions:

-* The hats have only the first 2 shifted modes for all sticky modes as unique hats, shifted mode 3 and 4 falls back to the first hat, this is true for both the pro throttle and the sidewinder
 * Button 1, the fire button on the sidewinder is mapped to the same button in all modes
 * Button 1, the ministick on the pro throttle is mapped to mouse buttons and is the same for all sticky modes:
-  - mode 1: left mouse button
+  - mode 1, 5, 9 and 13: left mouse button
-  - mode 2: right mouse button
+  - mode 2, 6, 10, 14: right mouse button
-  - mode 3: middle mouse button
+  - mode 3, 7, 11, 15: middle mouse button
-  - mode 4: forward mouse button
+  - mode 4, 8, 12, 16: forward mouse button
-* Button 3 and 4 on the pro throttle are shift mode buttons
+* Button 3 and 4 on the pro throttle are shift mode buttons in all modes
-* button 5-8 on the sidewinder are sticky mode buttons
+* button 5-8 on the sidewinder are buttons for the sticky modes and have the same functionality in all modes

 ## Pro throttle Ministick
 The PT ministick is mapped as mouse